Bid Euchre: Scoring

 Each player starts with the same number of points, which may be 15.
 The goal is to get to zero.
 Each player subtracts the number of tricks taken from his score on each hand.
 However, the high bidder must take at least the number of tricks he bid.
 If he fails to take this many tricks, instead of subtracting points, he must add five to his score.
 Therefore, being the high bidder is helpful in that it lets a player call trump, but it is also dangerous as that player is the only one to hold the specified bid.

 One variation is that a player who takes no tricks is bumped (penalized) five points regardless of his bid.
 When this rule is in place, the players are usually given a chance to drop out after trump is called.
 A player who drops out cannot be penalized, but also cannot take any tricks.
 Another variation is that if the call goes all the way around without a bid, there is no trump, and players do not get a chance to drop out.

 Eau Claire Clubs

-Eau Claire Clubs (also called Dirrties, Clübbérts, or simply Clubs) is similar to Dirty Clubs, and a regional variant.
-The most notable difference between the two is that it is played with four players split into two partnerships, instead of "every player for themselves."
-It follows the same general bidding, card play, and scoring rules as Dirty Clubs.
+Eau Claire Clubs (also called Dirrties, Clübbérts, or simply Clubs) is similar to Dirty Clubs, with the most notable difference being that it is played with 4 players split into 2 partnerships, instead of “every player for themselves.”
+It follows the same general bidding, cardplay, and scoring rules as Dirty Clubs, with some exceptions.
+(E.g., Bottoms, Ace No Face, end-of-game scoring, terminology, et al.)